 Your Next Event

 Glen Miller Park is the perfect location to have a party, birthday, or any other event.
-Look through the Shelter Rentals to find the right location for you.
+Check out Glen Miller Park Shelters to find the right location for you.

 Glen Miller Park was established in 1885 and was named for Colonel John Ford Miller who was a railroad executive during the late 1860’s.
 Colonel Miller bought the land from Nathaniel Hawkins in 1880, with the intention of transforming the land into a park.
 After five years, Colonel Miller sold the land to the City of Richmond.
 On June 6, 1885, the park was opened to the public.

 One of the qualities of the park that drew Colonel Miller to the land, and is still bringing people here today, is the freshwater springs.
 Before selling the land to the city of Richmond, Colonel Miller had city health officer Dr. T. Henry Davis test the water of the springs within Glen Miller.
 It was found that the springs contained high levels of iron, something that they then believed added to the health benefits of the water.
 People still fill water jugs at the springs in Glen Miller Park and believe that the water found here does benefit their health.

 In 1890, Glen Miller Park opened a zoo.
 The Glen Miller Park Zoo was one of the most popular in the region, and brought many people from outside of Richmond to the park.
 The size of the zoo was increased in 1908, and in 1964 the park boasted 250 different birds and animals.
 Unfortunately over many years the zoo began to decline, ultimately being listed on the Parade magazine’s list of 10 worst zoos in the country in 1984.
 The last animals were removed and the zoo closed just two years later in 1986.